 VPN

 Swiss-based, audited no-log policy, open source clients.
 Free tier available with no data cap.
-Encrypts your connection and masks your IP from your carrier and network observers.
+Encrypts your connection and masks your IP from your carrier and anyone watching the network.

 Apple ATT

 Built into iPhone.
-Settings → Privacy & Security → Tracking → turn off "Allow Apps to Request to Track."
-Prevents apps from accessing your advertising ID and removes the cross-app tracking identifier.
+Settings → Privacy & Security → Tracking → turn off “Allow Apps to Request to Track.”
+Removes the cross-app tracking identifier that links your activity across apps.

 Android Ad ID Deletion